A Hole-in-the-Wall Revolution: Chef Muna reimagines indigenous cuisine through THE. HATCH

 Upcoming THE.
 HATCH dates:

-Saturday 22nd and Sunday 23rd November 2025, 7pm every evening
+Thursday 11th to Sunday 14th December 2025, 7pm every evening

 THE.HATCH is an omakase-style (the chef decides what to serve) dining experience that transforms our kitchen wall’s small serving hatch into a portal for discovery.
 Each session offers a progressive sequence of plates, revealing Chef Muna’s research into indigenous ingredients and ancient preservation and flavour-enhancement techniques, intertwined with 16/16’s explorations in sustainable materials and zero-waste cycles.